elmtree-askmo/cloudcannon-app/content/learn/sociology/how-did-the-economic-and-cultural-changes-in-1970s-san-francisco-affect-its-sociopolitical-climate.md

 url: /learn/sociology/questions/how-did-the-economic-and-cultural-changes-in-1970s-san-francisco-affect-its-sociopolitical-climate
 score: -1.0
 related_article1:
-    id: 123826
+    id: 123842
     title: >-
-        What role did the rise of the gay rights movement play in the socio-political climate of 1970s San Francisco?
+        How did the political tensions in San Francisco contribute to the events leading to the assassinations?
-    subject: Sociology
+    subject: History of the World
-    url: /learn/sociology/questions/what-role-did-the-rise-of-the-gay-rights-movement-play-in-the-sociopolitical-climate-of-1970s-san-francisco
+    url: /learn/history-of-the-world/questions/how-did-the-political-tensions-in-san-francisco-contribute-to-the-events-leading-to-the-assassinations
 related_article2:
     id: 123828
     title: >-